Do I need to sit the TSA?

 Confusingly, the TSA used to be administered by Cambridge University, but is now licensed by Oxford who maintain and provide all elements of the test, including past papers.
 The test is now online and the platform has changed, but the range of past papers – found via this link TSA Past Papers. – are still relevant.
 Working through them will be hugely valuable in helping you to feel prepared and confident on test day.

-There is also an online TSA practice test. that will allow you to explore the current testing platform for 2025 entry.
+There is also an online TSA practice test. that will allow you to explore the current testing platform.

 The University also advise that all applicants will be invited to take a sample paper online well in advance of the actual test date.